 We saw last time how outward sensing and outward intuition represent a quality called openness in the Big Five model—being open to new experiences (outward sensing) and new possibilities (outward intuition).

-Well, as we move from unconscious awareness to conscious focus, openness shifts in direction from outward to inward.
+Well, as we move from unconscious awareness to conscious focus, it’s interesting to note that openness shifts in direction from outward to inward.

 Inward thinking is open to new ideas through systematic analysis.